-Michelle Hubbs, M.A.L., is a mediator and human rights advocate whose work centers on advancing individual human rights and dismantling systemic barriers that deny equal access to justice.
+Michelle Hubbs, M.A.L., is a mediator, complex litigation paralegal, and human rights advocate whose work centers on advancing individual rights and dismantling systemic barriers that limit equal access to justice.

-Michelle focuses on identifying and addressing structural barriers within legal, social, and institutional systems that restrict access to fundamental rights, including justice, safety, education, and environmental resources.
-Her advocacy emphasizes nonviolent, rights-affirming approaches to peacebuilding, accountability, and systemic reform.
+Michelle’s work centers on identifying structural barriers within legal, social, and institutional systems that restrict access to fundamental rights, including justice, safety, education, and environmental resources.
+Her advocacy emphasizes nonviolent, rights-affirming approaches to conflict resolution, accountability, and systemic reform.

-Michelle brings nearly three decades of experience in strategic communications, law, and policy, including more than twenty-five years working in complex litigation and international human rights contexts.
-Her work spans multiple jurisdictions and systems, informing a global perspective on how rights are protected—or denied—in practice.
+She brings nearly three decades of experience in strategic communications, law, and policy, including more than twenty-five years working as a complex litigation paralegal and mediator.
+Her work across multiple jurisdictions informs a broad perspective on how legal systems function in practice—and where they fail the people they are meant to serve.

-Michelle’s work is guided by wisdom, integrity, tact and honor for human dignity.
-Whether advancing international human rights, navigating high-conflict cases conflict or coercive control, her approach seeks to reduce harm, restore agency, and promote peace grounded in fundamental human rights.
+Michelle’s work is guided by wisdom, integrity, tact, and deep respect for human dignity.
+Whether advancing human rights advocacy or navigating complex interpersonal conflict, her approach seeks to reduce harm, restore agency, and promote peace grounded in fundamental rights.

 Services